metacpan/metacpan-cpan-extracted/distros/B/Backblaze-B2V2Client/README.md

         WWW::Mechanize
         LWP::Protocol::https

-In order to get this to work properly on Ubuntu 18.04, I installed these system packages:
+In order to get this to work properly on Ubuntu 18.04 and 20.04, I installed these system packages:

         build-essential